mylesalamb/TauOS/README.md

 An experimental operating system for the Raspberry Pi, written in C targetting arm64.

+The operating system exists merely as a collection of drivers at the moment, although it is nearing supporting loading programs from disk.

 ## Building / Running

 It is assumed that the host machine is x86\_64 and is running some linux distribution.
 It has only been tested on Artix(runit) but should also work on other distros.

+This project uses an arm64 cross compiler.
 To get the cross-compiler used by this project run.

 ```
 ./build.sh toolchain